 A remake of the original, this time for the Wii, was released in 2009.
-Klonoa also appears in Namco Bandai's Massive Multiplayer CrossoverNamco X Capcom in his Klonoa Heroes incarnation, while the character often winds up getting cameos in the Tales games (the most notable, from Tales Of Symphonia, being a full costume for the Cute Bruiser, complete with deadpan "wahoo").In addition to the games, a short manga loosely based on them, titled Shippuu Tengoku Kaze no Klonoa and created by Hiroshi Katou, ran in CoroCoro Comic for the equivalent of two volumes.
+Klonoa also appears in Namco Bandai's Massive Multiplayer CrossoverNamco X Capcom in his Klonoa Heroes incarnation, while the character often winds up getting cameos in the Tales games (the most notable, from Tales of Symphonia, being a full costume for the Cute Bruiser, complete with deadpan "wahoo").In addition to the games, a short manga loosely based on them, titled Shippuu Tengoku Kaze no Klonoa and created by Hiroshi Katou, ran in CoroCoro Comic for the equivalent of two volumes.
 Although it borrows many characters, settings, and plot devices from the series, it's largely a gag manga that depicts Klonoa as a well-intentioned fool, trying to solve problems in the most slapstick way possible.
 Not surprisingly, it never officially made it out of Japan.
 Also, starting on September 26th 2012, a webcomic titled Klonoa: Dream Traveler of Noctis Sol began being published on Shifty Look.
-Written by Jim Zub and drawn by Hitoshi Ariga (creator of Mega Man Megamix), the comic appears to finally provide insight on Klonoa's adventures after the series, and will depict characters and elements from more than one of the past games under a single storyline.Klonoa avoids some of the major issues with voiced cutscenes needing expensive localization by having the characters speak in a gibberish language that is neither Japanese nor English.
+Written by Jim Zub and drawn by Hitoshi Ariga (creator of Mega Man Megamix) and Jeffrey "the CHAMBA" Cruz, the comic appears to finally provide insight on Klonoa's adventures after the series, and will depict characters and elements from more than one of the past games under a single storyline.Klonoa avoids some of the major issues with voiced cutscenes needing expensive localization by having the characters speak in a gibberish language that is neither Japanese nor English.
 Text-based translations of the dialogue are shown as in traditional games.
 One could easily assume that the game is using stock gibberish clips for each character, were it not for the fact that the voiced lines include recognizable proper nouns (albeit heavily accented in the Klonoa-ese; for example, the text "Klonoa" usually gets voiced as "Klo~oa").
 The Wii remake offers this and a proper language track.This series has a Character Sheet, currently under construction.

 The series contains examples of the following tropes: